tijaz17skane/ADLM-Inherently-Interpretable-Segmentation/README.md

 This repository is a fork of https://github.com/cfchen-duke/ProtoPNet, adapted for ProtoSeg.

-We also use pytorch implemention of DeepLab from: https://github.com/kazuto1011/deeplab-pytorch
+We also use pytorch implemention of DeepLab from: https://github.com/kazuto1011/deeplab-pytorch Since I implemented this using CityScapes Dataset only, I did not have to follow the guide for PASCAL VOC.
+Download the Coco checkpoints form the link above and you're good to go.

 ## Setting environment